jefftranter/6502/asm/jmon/README.txt

 "B <n> 0000" removes breakpoint <n>.
 Breakpoint number <n> is 0 through 3.

-Set a breakpoint on an address where you want to go into the debugger (mini-monitor).
+Set a breakpoint on an address where you want to go into the trace routine.
 Puts a BRK there and saved original instruction.
-When BRK is hit, puts original instruction back and jumps into the mini-monitor at the address of the breakpoint.
-From there you can continue, single step, etc. Once hit, a breakpoint is cleared and needs to be set again.
+When BRK is hit, puts original instruction back and jumps into the trace code at the address of the breakpoint.
+From there you can single step, change regsiters, etc. Once hit, a breakpoint is cleared and needs to be set again.
 Breakpoints must be in RAM.
 IRQ/BRK vector must be in RAM.
 Error is displayed if not.
 If the break handler is called from an interrupt rather than a BRK instruction, a message is